 We know that it's difficult to estimate activity levels sometimes for a new job - that's ok.
 Make an estimate, say it's an estimate, say how you will deal with issues arising from the estimate being proved wrong (job planning).
 If you're interested in seeing the checklist we use, please contact the Division office.

-7. Inadequate description of competencies in person spec
+7. Inadequate description of competencies

-In the person spec, because you can't use a CCT or MRCPsych as proxies for the knowledge andskills you want, you must accurately describe the competencies for the job.
+Because you can't use a CCT or MRCPsych as proxies for the knowledge and skills you want, you must accurately describe the competencies for the job.

-Try to think like a shortlister.
-The essential criteria should help you decide quickly and easily whether candidates should be called to interview (i.e. these are your minimum standards for appointment).
+Try to think like a short-lister.
+If you have very few poor candidates, the essential criteria should help you decide quickly and easily whether any of them are worth calling to interview (i.e. these are your minimum standards for appointment).
 If you have many good candidates, the desirable criteria should help you cull the list down to a manageable number to interview (i.e. the desirable criteria describe your ideal candidate).
 Try to be really focussed about what you need, what you'd accept and what your dream candidate looks like, and then make these qualities into the person specification.
 This means the standards in the desirable column should be higher than those in the essential column.
 A good person specification is harder to write but will save your appointment panel time and grief.

 Keep the competencies behavioural.
 All candidates will claim 'an interest in' or 'enthusiasm for' if they want the job.
-For a shortlister, these phrases are about as useful as specifying 'must be capable of independent respiration'.
+For a short-lister, these phrases are about as useful as specifying 'must be capable of independent respiration'.
 Specify 'experience in', 'evidence of' or 'qualification in'.